Other lathes for watchmakers

 Manufactured by Gebrüder Saacke, at Eutingen, to the east of Pforzheim in Germany during the early 1950s, the "Saacke" was unusual for a miniature precision lathe in being arranged as a "combination machine".
 In this respect it was rather like the (far less versatile) British Coronet "Ruby" lathe of a few years earlier in being adaptable, by being set vertically, to be used as a precision milling and drilling machine.
 With a centre height of 65 mm and a capacity between centres of 220 mm, it was significantly heavier than the traditional 50 mm watchmakers' lathe, though its half-round bed, with a flat top and bevelled edges, was similar to the type found on the heavier Webster-Whitcombe type

-Fitted to a drill-like cast-iron bench foot, the machine was supplied as a complete centre lathe with a compound slide rest, flip-up toolrest and the (rather large) motor attached to the back of the headstock with drive to an overhung pulley on the end of the spindle.
-When set for milling, the compound slide was left in place and the top slide fitted with an angle bracket to which was attached a square table with two T-slots and a screw-driven feed to provide a movement on the Y axis.
-For drilling, the slide rest was removed and replaced by a casting that clamped around the bed and carried a round table with four radial T-slots - the supporting bracket being fitted with a rack-and-pinion drive to provide a vertical movement.
+Fitted to a drill-like cast-iron bench foot, the machine was supplied as a complete centre lathe with a compound slide rest assembly, flip-up toolrest and the (rather large) motor attached to the back of the headstock with drive to an overhung pulley on the end of the spindle.
+When set for milling, the compound slide was left in place and the top slide fitted with an angle bracket to which was attached a square table with two T-slots; a screw-driven feed to provided movement on the Y axis.
+For drilling, the slide rest was removed and replaced by a casting that clamped around the bed and carried a round table with four radial T-slots - the supporting bracket being fitted with a rack-and-pinion drive to provide the necessary vertical travel.

 If you have a Saacke lathe, the writer would be very interested to hear from you.